B2B Demand Generation Glossary

 Demand Creation

 Demand creation is the specific subset of demand generation focused on introducing entirely new solution categories or use cases to market.
 Companies in emerging categories must create demand for problems buyers don't yet know they have.
-Demand creation requires longer investment cycles but generates higher-value, less competitive opportunities in pre-active demand states.
+That takes longer.
+It costs more.
+But the opportunities it generates tend to be higher-value and far less competitive because you're reaching buyers in pre-active demand states before rivals even know to show up.

 Related Terms: Demand Generation, Ideal Client Profile, Buyer Persona